 For an entry-level activity play mat, expect to pay around $24.
 Foam tile mats start at $14 and go up to $40.

-Mid-range activity play mats, including musical ones, range from $40 to $60.
+At this price point, you'll find activity play mats, including musical ones, which range from $40 to $60.

 A state-of-the-art play mat made from quality materials or a transitioning three-in-one play mat can be purchased for between $60 and $100.